Fall accident compensation claims

 According to Health and Safety Executive statistics, 5,952 employees were injured in a fall from height between 2013 and 2014.
 2,895 of these falls resulted in serious injury.

 Falls from height are among the most common causes of serious accidents at work.
 Falls are also a frequent cause of injury among elderly people involving in accidents in public places, and people undertaking DIY projects around the home, including ladder accidents.

-Who can claim for a fall from height accident?
+Do I have a claim for a fall accident?

 Quittance's network of solicitors have assisted a wide range of Claimants whose injuries were sustained in a fall.
 Compensation is frequently claimed for at-risk jobs including: